 b) that Nos.
 5.384A and 5.388 of the Radio Regulations (RR) identifies the use of the frequency range 1 710-2 025 MHz for international mobile telecommunications (IMT);

 c) that RR No. 5.386 provides a primary allocation to the space operation (Earth-to-space) and space research (Earth-to-space) services in Region 2 (except Mexico), in Australia, Guam, India, Indonesia and Japan on a primary basis, subject to agreement obtained under RR No. 9.21, having particular regard to troposcatter systems,

+noting

+that the use of the AMS in the 1 780-1 850 MHz does not preclude the use of this frequency band by any application of the services to which it is allocated and does not establish priority in the Radio Regulations.

 recommends